 Contact Experienced Tax Attorneys for Questions Relating to Ownership or Beneficial Interest in a Foreign Trust

-The failure to fully disclose offshore accounts, investments and assets such as foreign partnerships or foreign trusts exposes US taxpayers to substantial penalties and potential criminal tax prosecution.
+The failure to fully disclose offshore accounts, investments and assets such as foreign partnerships or an offshore trust exposes US taxpayers to substantial penalties and potential criminal tax prosecution.
 Protect yourself.
 Learn about the protections of the “attorney-client privilege.”
 Consider the single source advantage of our coordinated tax, legal and accounting services.

 Contact Us To Learn More About Allen Barron's Services

 For more information or to discuss your tax, legal and accounting needs contact Allen Barron or call 866-631-3470 for a free and confidential initial consultation.
 Learn about the importance of integrated business strategy and coordination across legal, tax and accounting systems.